 It might sound a bit exotic to us in the Western world.

-However, there is a good point in having a special day every two weeks and if you want, it can be Ekadashi, not necessarily for worshipping Hindu gods, but for increasing general spirituality.
+However, there is a good point in having a remarkable day every two weeks.
+It can be Ekadashi, not necessarily for worshipping Hindu gods, but for increasing general spirituality.

 Meditate

-Combining fast and meditation and be very beneficial because it is easier to focus on the Source and Higher Beings of Light while your body is not preoccupied with food.
+Combining fast and meditation can be very beneficial because focusing on the Source and Higher Beings of Light is easier when your body is not preoccupied with food.
 It does not mean to be sad or suffer deliberately.

 In A Nutshell

-Today I have made you familiar with Ekadashi day, worshipped by the Hindus.
+Today, I have familiarised you with Ekadashi day, which the Hindus worship.
 It is celebrated on the eleventh day after each New Moon and Full Moon when people fast for one to two days.
-Good luck with finding your own, special day.
+Good luck with finding your own, memorable day.
 Maybe Ekadashi?
 With lots of love and light,

 Vicky Yang